Valatie, New York: History

-Valatie was first named Pachaquack, meaning "cleared meadow", by the earliest Native American settlers—Algonquian Mohicans—who lived along the banks of Valatie's two waterways now referred to as Valatie Kill and Kinderhook Creek.

-Part of the original New Netherland, the first European settlers were the Dutch who settled Kinderhook around 1665, and named this area "Vaaltje", meaning "little falls".
+Part of the original New Netherland, the first European settlers were the Dutch who settled Kinderhook around 1665, and named this area "Valletje", meaning "little falls".
 The first post office was established in 1832.
-By the early 19th century there were nine cotton mills in Valatje operating on power derived from the famous waterfalls; the village was incorporated in 1856.
+By the early 19th century there were nine cotton mills in Valatie operating on power derived from the famous waterfalls; the village was incorporated in 1856.
 With a bustling Main Street, Valatie was considered the center of commerce in northern Columbia County throughout the 19th century.

 The United States' first Santa Claus Club was founded in Valatie in 1946 by fifteen village veterans to provide holiday gifts for several critically ill children.
-Every Christmas Eve, a Santa travels throughout the village, personally visiting every child under age ten.
+Every Christmas Eve, a parade his held with Santa and Mrs. Claus driving though the village.
+Following the parade, a Santa travels throughout the village, personally visiting every child ten and under to give them presents.

 Geography

 Valatie is located in the center of the Town of Kinderhook in northern Columbia County.
 It is part of the Hudson Valley region of New York State.
 It is 21 mi south of Albany, the state capital, and 15 mi northeast of Hudson.

 According to the United States Census Bureau, the village has a total area of 3.28 km2, of which 3.25 km2 is land and 0.03 km2, or 0.95%, is surface water.
 The village is located at the juncture of Valatie Kill with Kinderhook Creek, a tributary of the Hudson River.
 There are three waterfalls in the village, all along Main Street: Valatie Kill Falls/Wild's Falls, Little Falls Creek/Beaver Mill Falls, and Kinderhook Creek.